syncfusion-content/asp.netmvc-docs/aspnetmvc/DropDownList/Behaviour-Settings.md

 Target ID

 You can append a list with dropdown textbox by using TargetId property.
-You need to define a &lt;ul&gt;, &lt; li&gt; tag that you want to show on Dropdown List and then set the id of parent &lt;ul&gt; tag to TargetId property.
+You need to define a <ul>, < li> tag that you want to show on Dropdown List and then set the id of parent <ul> tag to TargetId property.
 Its data type is string.

 The following steps explains you the configuration of TargetID property in Dropdownlist